-The following is a sample menu of the meals provided during your week at camp.
+The following items will be provided during your week at camp.
 Please note that this menu is subject to change depending on product availability.
-If anyone in your unit has food allergies, please let us know as soon as possible by using the form on page 19.
+If anyone in your unit has food allergies, please let us know as soon as possible by using the form on page 25.